Maybel1ine/Hello-world/README.md

 Just another repository
 hello world

-my name is mabel. i like movies and i love caping on the weekend.
+My name is Mabel.
+I like movies and I love caping on the weekend.
-My favorite band is green day because i relate to their music.
+My favorite band is Green day because I relate to their music.